 You don’t have to trust someone new with a key for re-keying purposes

-Keyless locks need to be repaired by a locksmith who has special knowledge about these modern locking systems.
+Keyless locks need to be repaired by an emergency locksmith who has special knowledge about these modern locking systems.
 Because of this, there is never any risk of you having to entrust a stranger with your home/office key to mint a replacement.

 Keypad locks come with really advanced security settings